The Wagons Roll At Night

 Lightweight all the way, not believable in the least.
 Sig Rumann has a few good moments as the drunken oaf who Albert replaces as boss of the cat-act.
 Bogart’s always worth observing, even in grade-C-minus material like this.
 With Sylvia Sydney and Joan Leslie.

 One of four movies Warner’s gave to Bogart that year.
 Another was the not-much better All Through The Night.
-Fortunately, for him and us, the other two were High Sierra and The Maltese Falcon: they launched him away from this kind of pap.
+Fortunately, for him and us, the other two were High Sierra and The Maltese Falcon.
+They launched him away from this kind of pap.
 Albert had been a circus performer in Mexico, performing high-wire stunts and playing a clown.
 While doing this he was also surreptitiously photographing Nazi submarines in Mexican harbors, working for Army Intelligence.

 Two years later, Albert would be a real-life hero, pulling 70 wounded Marines out of the bloody lagoon at Tarawa, winning the Bronze Star for bravery.
 So, lion-taming—not such a stretch.